Cincinnati-Design-LAB/architour/src/content/buildings/cincinnati-gymnasium-and-athletic-club.md

 style: Second Renaissance Revival
 architect: Warner & Atkins
 original_function: Private athletic club
-significance: >-
-  When completed, the building was considered one of the finest athletic facilities in the country.
 historic_status: >-
   Listed on the NRHP on February 17, 1983 and part of the Race Street Historic District